seamusbarnes/seamusbarnes.github.io/_posts/2025-01-09-interview-rejection.md

 ---
 layout: post
-title: "TIL: What I Learned From a Postdoc Interview Rejection"
+title: "What I Learned From a Postdoc Interview Rejection"
 date: 2025-01-09 10:00:00 +0000
-categories: example
+categories: til
 tags: [personal, career, coding interviews, postdoc, python, linear regression]
+excerpt:
-excerpt: "Doing bits of coding here or there is not enough, you need to lock in and have the fundamentals at your fingertips."
+  "Doing bits of coding here or there is not enough, you need to lock in and have the fundamentals at your fingertips."
 ---